gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     export { Home };
     ```

-5. We read `nfts` using the previously written hook `useNFTs`:
+5. `nfts` are read using the previously written hook `useNFTs`.

     ```typescript
     const nfts = useNFTs();
     ```

-6. Then we check whether the contract has tokens:
+6. Check whether the contract has tokens:

     ```typescript
     const isAnyNft = !!nfts?.length;
     ```

-7. Let's create a component that will display NFT:
+7. Create a component that will display the NFT:

     ```
     mkdir pages/home/nft